hpc/charliecloud/doc-src/install.rst

   $ make

-To build the documentation, see :code:`doc-src/README`.
+To build the documentation, see :ref:`the contributor's guide <doc-build>`.

 Install (optional)
 ------------------